CTU-Bern/presize/paper/paper.md

 1 0.15 0.1522266 600 0.05713404       0.95 0.1236596 0.1807936
 ```

-Now we see that with 600 patients, the confidence interval would have a width of
+Now we see that with 600 patients, the CI would have a width of
 5.7%.
 We are happy with this and continue planning our study with those values.
 All of the functions listed in Table 1 can be used similarly.